Discover Nova Scotia

 Micmac Petroglyphs

-Nova Scotia is home to ancient Mi’kmaq petroglyphs, intricate rock carvings created by the indigenous Mi’kmaq people.
-These petroglyphs, found at Kejimkujik National Park, provide a glimpse into the rich cultural history of the region.
+Nova Scotia is home to ancient Mi’kmaq petroglyphs and intricate rock carvings created by the Indigenous Mi’kmaq people.
+These petroglyphs, found at Kejimkujik National Park, provide a glimpse into the region’s rich cultural history.

 Cabot Trail

 The Cabot Trail, one of the world’s most scenic drives, winds through Cape Breton Highlands National Park, offering views of the Gulf of St. Lawrence and the Atlantic Ocean.
-It’s renowned for its dramatic coastal landscapes and vibrant fall foliage.
+The park is renowned for its dramatic coastal landscapes and vibrant fall foliage.

 Alexander Graham Bell

 The inventor of the telephone, Alexander Graham Bell, made Nova Scotia his home.
-He resided in Baddeck, Cape Breton, where he conducted many experiments, including developing hydrofoil technology.
+He resided in Baddeck, Cape Breton, conducting many experiments, including developing hydrofoil technology.

 Must See Attractions